Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Weddle surfaces and the blow-ups of the exceptional lines

 Therefore, $\BlO$ has nine $A_1$ singularities.
-One can also understand $\BlO$ as a blow-up of the Weddle surface that resolves $Q_0$ and blows up the central exceptional curve of each of the $A_3$ singularities that we denoted $Q_i$.
+One can also understand $\BlO$ as a blow-up of the Weddle surface that resolves $Q_O$ and blows up the central exceptional curve of each of the $A_3$ singularities that we denoted $Q_i$.
 This is a diagram illustrating the blow-up process:\\

-A similar reasoning would apply if we blew up any of the other exceptional lines $E_{ij}$, which would result in resolving the three singular points contained in the line.
-The fact that this is the case can be used to construct an explicit model for the resolution of $Y$.
+An analogous argument applies if one blows up any of the other exceptional lines $E_{ij}$: the blow-up resolves precisely the three singular points lying on that line.
+This observation will later allow us to construct an explicit model for the resolution of $Y$.

 \begin{proposition} Let $\mathcal{I}_{ij}=\langle\mu^{(ij)}_{1},\mu^{(ij)}_{2},\mu^{(ij)}_{3},\mu^{(ij)}_{4} \rangle$ be the ideal generated by four linear polynomials on the variables $\{\overline{b}_1,\dots,\overline{b}_6\}$ such that $E_{ij}=\mathbb{V}(\mathcal{I}_{ij})$ in $Y$.
 Let $\pi_{ij}$ be the morphism